eKioga/portfolio/README.md

 - Security and Access Conrol with IAM
 - DNS Management: Route 53
+- AWS Certificate Manager to enable https
 - Object Storage with S3
-- Content Distribution with CloudFront
+- Content and SSL Cert Distribution with CloudFront
 - Build Tools with CodeBuild & CodePipeline
 - Functions as a service with Lambda